opentok/opentok-rtc/README.md

 - [NodeJS v8+](https://nodejs.org): This version of OpenTokRTC is tested with NodeJS v8 LTS.
 - [Redis](https://redis.io): A `redis` server running on `localhost`.
 - [Grunt](http://gruntjs.com): Used for bundling assets and running tests.
-You can install the Grunt CLI globally by running: `# npm i -g grunt-cli`.
+You can install the Grunt CLI globally by running:<br/>   `# npm i -g grunt-cli`.

 You will also need these API subscriptions: